 Well water is often the only choice many homeowners have, especially those who prefer to live in rural areas with very few neighbors or no city water supply available.

-Years ago, homeowners in this situation would have no other choice than to drink the water and use it for all in-home purposes.
-Filtering was either extremely expensive or not effective enough to justify the costs and effort it took to install them.
-Now, homeowners relying on well water have thousands of options for filtering their water.
+Years ago, homeowners in this situation had no choice but to drink the water and use it for all in-home purposes.
+Filtering was either extremely expensive or ineffective enough to justify the costs and effort it took to install them.
+Now, homeowners relying on well water have thousands of water filtering options.
 The big question now is which one is best for you?

 Types of Sediment Filters